-A blower door test measures and identifies air leakage in a building using a special door that looks like a box fan and has airflow and pressure measuring devices inside it.
+A blower door test measures and identifies air leakage in a building using a special door.
+The door looks like a box fan but has airflow and pressure measuring devices inside it.
 Running the fan at different settings simulates different conditions and helps identify air leakage rates and locations.

 Verify building code requirements

-Blower door testing is a quality assurance tool for determining if all mechanical, engineering, and plumbing (MEP) systems and a building meet the design requirements and building codes.
+Used as a quality assurance tool, a blower door test can determine if all a building’s mechanical, engineering, and plumbing (MEP) systems meet design requirements and building codes.

-For example, a typical mechanical system tested during blower door testing is the HVAC system.
+For example, a typical mechanical system tested is the HVAC system.

 In a building, air can leak into or out of it in many different places.
 Building tightness problems cost money & can incur additional issues.
 For example, imagine trying to heat or cool your house with your windows open.
 The HVAC system would run more frequently to reach and stay at the temperature set on your thermostat.
 The result of all this extra energy consumption is high energy bills and excess wear and tear on your HVAC system!